 This week in the Garden

-Information this page adapted from “A Gardener’s Companion for the Central San Joaquin Valley,” 3rd edition.
+Information on this page is adapted from “A Gardener’s Companion for the Central San Joaquin Valley,” 3rd edition.
 Get your copy from Fresno County Master Gardeners for $30.
-Adapted by Judy Parker.

 Consult the California Garden Web for more information.